smetj/wishbone/docs/index.rst

 What?
 =====

-Wishbone is Python framework geared towards building event stream servers by combining and connecting `event modules`_, into a processing pipeline.
+Wishbone is a Python framework for building servers to read, process and write infinite event streams by combining and connecting modules into a `processing pipeline`_ through which `structured data`_ flows, changes, triggers logic and interacts with external services.

-The Wishbone Python module comes with a set of useful *event* and *lookup modules* with different functionalities included.
-Developing custom modules is easy using the Actor baseclass which takes care of the boring things so development effort is focused to the actual problem solving.
+Wishbone can be used to implement solutions for a wide spectrum of tasks from building `mashup enablers`_ and `ETL servers`_ to `CEP`_ and `stream processing`_ servers.

+Wishbone comes with a set of useful `builtin event`_ and *lookup* modules with many more `external modules`_ available and ready to be used.

-Wishbone's aim is to provide a fun and flexible framework to build creative solutions in an operations context with short development time for custom functionality.
+The goal of the project is to provide a simple and pleasant yet solid and flexible framework which provides the user a toolbox to be creative building custom solutions with minimal effort and development time.

 How?
 ====

-Servers can be created directly in Python or by bootstrapping a server using a YAML file directly from CLI.
+Servers can be created directly in Python or by bootstrapping an instance using a YAML file directly from CLI.

-In the following example we create a server which just prints **"Hello world!"** to stdout.
-For this we connect the wishbone.module.testevent to wishbone.module.stdout and continuously print the message to the screen.
+    *The following "hello world" example creates a server which continuously prints "Hello world!" to STDOUT.*

+For this we connect `wishbone.input.testevent`_ to `wishbone.output.stdout`_:

 In Python
 ---------